 A Xilinx device must be configured each time it is powered up.
 The bitstream is loaded into the device through special configuration pins that enable different configuration modes.
+For Versal, a device image is loaded.
 The configuration modes used in an application can affect the I/O planning of the design.
 It is important to determine and plan for the configuration modes before beginning I/O assignment.
-The configuration mode not only determines the connectivity of certain pins, it also determines the V{CCO} voltage required for the I/O bank that includes multi-function pins.
-For information, see Setting Device Configuration Modes in Chapter 2.
+The configuration mode not only determines the connectivity of certain pins, it also determines the VCCO voltage required for the I/O bank that includes multi-function pins.
+For information, see Setting Device Configuration Modes.